isomerpages/moh-upec/_career/Career Opportunities.md

 ---
 <p>We invite you to join us at UPEC for a rewarding and fulfilling career.
 If you have what it takes, we’d like to hear from you.
-Check out our current job openings via SGH career portal.</p>
+Check out our current job openings via the SGH career portal.</p>